wmeints/azuremeetup-machinelearning/challenge-2/README.md

 ### Bonus objective: An alternative technique to discover outliers
 There's another useful technique that you can use for exploring the distribution of values within a feature.
-The Emperical distribution function (ECDF) is a means of plotting the distribution of values of a feature.
+The Emperical cumulative distribution function (ECDF) is a means of plotting the distribution of values of a feature.

 ![Sample ECDF plot](images/plot-ecdf.png)